 After surgery, the patient is monitored in a recovery room and will usually go home within an hour, as long as there are no complications.
 Patients usually experience little or no postoperative pain, but sleepiness, irritability, and/or nausea from the anesthesia can sometimes occur.
 Hearing loss caused by the presence of middle ear fluid is usually immediately resolved by the surgery.
 Sometimes children can hear so much better that they complain that normal sounds are too loud!
-The otolaryngologist will provide specific postoperative instructions for each patient, including when to seek immediate attention and follow-up appointments.
+The otolaryngologist will provide specific post-operative instructions for each patient that includes when to seek immediate attention and when to schedule follow-up appointments.
 The surgeon may also prescribe antibiotic ear drops for a few days to prevent infection.
 To avoid bacteria from entering the middle ear through the ear tube, the surgeon may recommend keeping ears dry by using earplugs or other water-tight devices while bathing, swimming, and other water activities.
 However, recent research suggests that protecting the ear may not be necessary, except when diving or engaging in water activities in unclean water including lakes and rivers.
 Parents should consult with the treating physician about ear protection after surgery.

 Myringotomy with the insertion of ear tubes is an extremely common and safe procedure with minimal complications.
 When complications do occur, they may include: